St. John's vs. Xavier Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 - Computer Predicted Total: 147.8

-St. John's has put together a 5-5-0 record against the spread this season, while Xavier is 6-4-0.
-The Red Storm are 6-4-0 and the Musketeers are 5-5-0 in terms of hitting the over.
+St. John's has compiled a 5-5-0 record against the spread this season, while Xavier is 6-4-0.
+The Red Storm have a 6-4-0 record going over the point total, while games involving the Musketeers have a record of 5-5-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM